 Possible Outcomes of Boundary and Title Disputes in Banning, California

 You have quite a few options if you find that a planned or prevailing use of your property breaks Banning, California's zoning regulations.

 First of all, and most simply, the owner could just fix the violation.
 If the violation isn't very significant, and fixing it wouldn't cost very much, this is likely the best and simplest option.

 What if, however, you've invested a significant amount of time and money into making an improvement on your property, only to find that it breaks your local zoning laws in some minor way?
 In this case, you can apply for a variance.
 This is essentially an exception to the zoning rules.
 If declining to enforce these rules would not harm anyone, and would not do much to advance the purpose of Banning, California's zoning laws, a variance will usually be granted.

 You also have significant protections if a zoning law changes, and you find that the land you've been living on for years is suddenly in violation of the new law.
 In general, zoning laws cannot apply to structures and uses which were built or commenced before the law was changed.
 Under the U.S. Constitution, it's not permissible for state or local governments to pass laws which have retroactive effect.
 You should know, however, that any future changes you make to your property will have to comply with the new zoning law.

-How Can a Banning, California Attorney Help?
+What Can A Banning, California Attorney Do?